intel/ipmctl/README.md

 # ipmctl

-ipmctl is a utility for configuring and managing Intel Optane DC persistent memory modules (PMM).
+ipmctl is a utility for configuring and managing Intel Optane DC persistent memory modules (DCPMM).

 It supports functionality to:
-* Discover PMMs on the platform.
+* Discover DCPMMs on the platform.
 * Provision the platform memory configuration.
-* View and update the firmware on PMMs.
+* View and update the firmware on DCPMMs.
-* Configure data-at-rest security on PMMs.
+* Configure data-at-rest security on DCPMMs.
-* Monitor PMM health.
-* Track performance of PMMs.
+* Track health and performance of DCPMMs.
-* Debug and troubleshoot PMMs.
+* Debug and troubleshoot DCPMMs.

 ipmctl refers to the following interface components:

-* libipmctl: An Application Programming Interface (API) library for managing PMMs.
+* libipmctl: An Application Programming Interface (API) library for managing DCPMMs.
-* ipmctl: A Command Line Interface (CLI) application for configuring and managing PMMs from the command line.
+* ipmctl: A Command Line Interface (CLI) application for configuring and managing DCPMMs from the command line.
-* ipmctl-monitor: A monitor daemon/system service for monitoring the health and status of PMMs.

 ## Packages